bodo-ai/Bodo/docs/source/getting_started.rst

     if __name__ == "__main__":
         create_list()

-See `Numba documentation <http://numba.pydata.org/numba-doc/latest/reference/pysupported.html>`_ for more details.
+See our `Unsupported Python Programs <https://docs.bodo.ai/latest/source/programming_with_bodo/not_supported.html>`_ section for more details.

 Using Bodo in Jupyter Notebooks